Skip to content

 Key Takeaways

-• 23andMe is worth buying for health plus ancestry.
+• 23andMe is worth buying for health screening plus ancestry.
 It is not the best first choice for genealogy-focused work.

 23andMe DNA kit and packaging